 A simple concept with the power to make a difference, The Blend in recent years has placed atop numerous food trend lists.
 The World Resource Institute named it a “power” food that should be on every burger menu.
 The Blend was conceived and incubated by chefs at Healthy Menus R&D Collaborative (HMC), an educational initiative of high-volume culinary leaders developed by the Culinary Institute of America in partnership with its founding member, the Mushroom Council.
 The Blend concept is an example of the innovative and strategic culinary insights that are used to address the substantial health and environmental imperatives that face the foodservice industry.
 Read more about “The Blend” and “The Protein Flip” here.

-Many have perceived this groundbreaking development as an opportunity to change the way Americans eat.
-This year marks the third annual Blended Burger Project™, in which chefs across the nation, including those who already menu some of the best burgers around, have the opportunity to work with the James Beard Foundation and show guests how great taste, better nutrition, and increased sustainability can come together to improve the quality of the food they eat.
+This year marks the fourth annual Blended Burger Project™, in which chefs across the nation, including those who already menu some of the best burgers around, have the opportunity to work with the James Beard Foundation and show guests how great taste, better nutrition, and increased sustainability can come together to improve the quality of the food they eat.

 About the James Beard Foundation and Blended Burger Project™ Partnership

-Over the last seven years, through its Impact Programs, JBF has become more involved in the conversations around health and sustainability in our food system.
-These programs and initiatives include the annual JBF Food Conference, where JBF explores timely subjects with top researchers, food entrepreneurs, farmers, biologists, activists, chefs, and other professionals; the yearly Leadership Awards, which recognize visionaries creating a more healthful, sustainable, and safe food world; and the Chefs Boot Camp for Policy and Change, which provides a unique opportunity for civically and politically minded chefs to become more effective leaders for food-system change.
+Over the last seven years, through our Impact Programs, JBF has become more involved in the conversations around health and sustainability in our food system.
+These programs and initiatives include the annual JBF Food Summit, where JBF explores timely subjects with top researchers, food entrepreneurs, farmers, biologists, activists, chefs, and other professionals; the yearly Leadership Awards, which recognize visionaries creating a more healthful, sustainable, and safe food world; and the Chefs Boot Camp for Policy and Change, which provides a unique opportunity for civically and politically minded chefs to become more effective leaders for food-system change.